‘a roar of warmth’

 ‘both humane and inspiring’

 Miranda Hart makes her West End debut as the infamous Miss Hannigan in a new production of the beloved Broadway musical Annie.
-Directed by Nikolai Foster, Annie plays at the Piccadilly Theatre from May 2017, for an extended London season.
+Directed by Nikolai Foster, Annie plays at the Piccadilly Theatre for an extended London season.

 Based on the comic strip Little Orphan Annie, the musical charts the journey of Annie as she goes from forgotten orphan to daughter of a billionaire.
 Set in 1930’s New York, during the Great Depression, Annie and her fellow orphans are forced to live a life of misery in the drunken Miss Hannigan’s demanding orphanage.